 Teaching and learning methods

-You will engage in pre-session reading and research which will form the baseline for workshops/seminars on applied OT principles and practice across the lifespan and across a range of physical conditions/diagnoses.
-You will also be expected to engage in post session reading to consolidate your understanding.
+You will engage in pre-session reading and research to help form the baseline for lectures, workshops/seminars on applied OT principles within a range of physical health conditions.

 Other methods of learning may include lectures, seminars, tutorials, group work and collaborative peer learning tasks.